tmontaigu/pylas/docs/lessbasic.rst

 The LAS Specification version 1.4 defines a standard way to add extra dimensions to a LAS file.

-In pylas you can add extra dimensions using the :meth:`pylas.lasdata.LasData.add_extra_dim` function
+In pylas you can add extra dimensions using the :meth:`.LasData.add_extra_dim` function

 The Allowed base types for an extra dimensions are: